UWFront-End-Cert/html200-adopt-a-dog/README.md

 html200-adopt-a-dog

+LAST UPDATE, 2-19-2021

+The biggest changes has been committed in script.js, all the same functions (which were for each dog) are in just one function called 'dogInfo', as suggested.
+The second function previouly called 'cost', now 'total' includes the math operation, instead of displaying a string.

+parameters and arguments are defined in the function to keep the program stable.

+Click handlers of index.html and dogs.html contain the dog's information as a string, instead of in the JS file.
+All the multiple functions have been removed.

+To add some fun... in every dog's bio, the paragraph element contains 'doggy impsum'.

+Adopt button fixed, when it's clicked, an alert pops up showing up the price.
+Then, if you click on other dog adopt's button, the total price increase the value, respectively.

+PREVIOUS NOTES:

 The CSS of Blog's page is now linked to the main stylesheet page, located in the same folder 'styles', name of the file: 'style.css'.

 In the 'scripts' folder there are two JavaScript files, one of them is the main one which is linked to 'index.html' and 'dogs.html'.
 So, 'script-two.js' is the result of making another alternative program to run pages but I definitely chose the first attempt, 'script.js'